German film eyes the big prize at Berlin festival

 Billy Bob Thornton was back behind the camera to direct his first feature in more than a decade.

-In a strong year for documentaries, critics singled out "Marley", the first authorised biography of the reggae legend, "Tomorrow" about a group of dissident Russian artists and "Canned Dreams", which exposes the absurdity of food production.
+In a strong year for documentaries, critics singled out "Marley," the first authorized biography of the reggae legend, "Tomorrow" about a group of dissident Russian artists and "Canned Dreams," which exposes the absurdity of food production.

 On the market, specialist publications reported steady yet unspectacular business, with emerging markets making up for slow sales in troubled European economies like Spain and Italy.